**Every pace change --is the voice of a poet sharing his/her view**

 "Woman always come and go."

-This is my demo to you poetry freaks.
+This is my demo to all poetry freaks

 Middle-aged woman puffs a cigarette